seregazhuk/php-pinterest-bot/README.md

 ```

 ## How can I thank you?
-Why not star the github repo?
+Why not star the GitHub repo?
 I'd love the attention!

 Thanks!